‘Cash basis’ is a way to work out your income and expenses for your Self Assessment tax return, if you’re a sole trader or partner.

 If you run a small business, cash basis accounting may suit you better than traditional accounting.

 This is because you only need to declare money when it comes in and out of your business.
-At the end of the tax year, you won’t have to pay Income Tax on money you didn’t receive in your accounting period.
+At the end of the tax year, you will only pay Income Tax on money received in your accounting period.

 When cash basis might not suit your business

-Cash basis probably won’t suit you if you:
+Cash basis probably will not suit you if you:

 - want to claim interest or bank charges of more than £500 as an expense